 The Co-chairs and select members will be at the front table for the event.
 The government Co-chair will serve as the government representative on the committee and speak to questions related to the Manitoba Building Code (MBC).
 A question that is likely come up is when the MBC will adopt, with or without amendments, the 2015 edition of the National Building Code.
 It was suggested that if there are questions about technicalities regarding the MBC, we do not try to address them then.
 The MBC is a highly technical document, and this would not be the proper forum to address those questions.

-Action: The Secretary will draft introductory remarks and house-keeping note for the Co-chair.
+Action: The Secretary will draft introductory remarks and housekeeping note for the Co-chair.
 Indicating length of the public event, washrooms, no break etc.

 Action: The Secretary and members of the front table will meet at 1:00 p.m.
 Monday at the Second Floor Boardroom of the Norquay to do a dry run of slides and confirm any last minute details.